 For this iteration, they’ve partnered with a slew of FOSS projects to offer some pretty diverse opportunities in cloud computing, security, and tools for privacy and fighting censorship.Â The internships are set up as full-time work from home, making them accessible for … Read the restRead More

 When I last checked in with this lonely blog I was OMG-pregnant, and I’ve left everyone in suspense.Â But as expected, in late August my pregnancy resulted in a tiny person with whom I share an emotionally potent chemical co-dependency.

 More simply, I HAZ A CUTE BAYBEE!

-So what’s it like on the other side … Read the restRead More
+So what’s it like on the other side of the … Read the restRead More

 By nature I’m a sturdy but healthy weight for my modest-to-diminutive height, I’m more sensitive to cold and more welcoming of heat than most people around me, I have a high-efficiency metabolism so I can do a lot with a little bit of food, and while I wouldn’t consider myself an athlete, I … Read the restRead More

 With thanks to JJ for the quote!